SpiderRam/udemy-dynamodb/Section8/README.md

 # AWS DynamoDB - The Complete Guide
 ## SECTION 8:  DynamoDB Architecture

-**8.49** and **8.54**:  Not going to lie -- there is a lot of math involved in calculating partitions and indexes (WCUs, RCUs, GBs, etc.).
-I did not try hard to understand most of it.
-If I ever pursue the IAC/DevOps side of things I will pay more attention, but this is a lot for an intro course, and my weak foundation in math and computer science would need shoring up in any case.
+**8.49**, **8.54**, and **8.58**:  Not going to lie -- there is a lot of math involved in calculating partitions and indexes (WCUs, RCUs, GBs, etc.).
+I did not retain much in these sections, but I know what questions to research when the need arises.

 ### Keys & Partitions (50-51)